-7.1 How many NON-MANAGERS have taken parental leave during the reporting period (paid and/or unapaid)?
-Include employees still on parental leave, regardless of when it commenced.
+- 7.1 How many NON-MANAGERS have taken parental leave during the reporting period (paid and/or unapaid)?
+Include employees still on parental leave, regardless of when it commenced. - O No cell should be left blank, please enter '0' (zero) where there is no data.